Book title checker – best ways to validate your book titles

 Here’s something else to consider: one person mentioned the overuse of “The girl on the _____” titles.
 The Girl on the Train comes to mind.

-But a quick Google search shows there are already several books titled Blood on His Hands or something similar, which means it would be that much harder to find this book in search results.
+But a quick Google search engine check shows there are already several books titled Blood on His Hands or something similar, which means it would be that much harder to find this book in search results.

 Note to author: there’s still no book out there with the title The Girl on the Hearth.